Skip to main content

 Chicago, Illinois · FDIC Cert #28611

-Pulaski Savings Bank is an FDIC-insured bank (Certificate #28611) with $49M in total assets and $44M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Pulaski Savings Bank, an FDIC-insured bank (Certificate #28611) with $49M in total assets and $44M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Chicago, Illinois, the bank maintains a Tier 1 capital ratio of 20.46% (Well-Capitalized) and a nonperforming loan ratio of 0.51%.
-BankHealthData assigns a composite Health Grade of B (67/100).
+BankHealthData assigns a composite Health Grade of B (67/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Pulaski Savings Bank (FDIC cert 28611) is a community bank — $49M in total assets, $44M in deposits, serving the Chicago, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.